desertmonkey/RTDtestRST/docs/quick-start-guide/index.rst

 In this quick start guide, you use the *cumulus* account to configure Cumulus Linux.

-!!
-For optimum security, change the default password (using the ``passwd`` command) before you configure Cumulus Linux on the switch.
+.. warning:: For optimum security, change the default password (using the ``passwd`` command) before you configure Cumulus Linux on the switch.

 All accounts except ``root`` are permitted remote SSH login; you can use